daizutabi/ivory/docs/quickstart.md

     print(mode, result.output.shape)
 ```

-A cross validation (CV) score can be calculated as follows:
+The cross validation (CV) score can be calculated as follows:

 ```python
 true = results.val.target